pflanze/cj50/doc-output/cj50/String.h.md

 } String
 ```

-`String` is an owned, mutable type that holds a string of
+`String` is an owned type that holds a "C string", a string of
-characters, more precisely, an array of bytes, that represents a
+characters, more precisely, an array of `char`, that represents
-text in UTF-8 encoding.
-Unlike C strings (see `CStr`), it does not
+the text, and a '\0' character after it to signal the end.
+There
-use a '\0' terminator, and can represent embedded '\0'
+is no length information, the length has to be determined by
-characters.
-It automatically resizes itself as needed to accept
+walking the array until encountering the '\0' character (`strlen`
-additional text that is added.
+will do that on the contained array, or `len` on the String

-It is implemented via a `Vec(char)`.
+wrapper type).

 <hr>
 <p>&nbsp;</p>